Humain-Labs/sample-integration-react-offline/README.md

   }
   ```

-- Copy CDN files `cp -r ./node_modules/porsche-design-system-offline/public/. ./public` so they are available in the root of your served url (no subdomain).
-Like ``https://localhost/...``
+- Symlink (or copy) the CND files to the folder, which is served as root of your URL (Like ``https://localhost/...``).
+Copying might be required for successful builds.
+You also need to disable tree-shaking, because the files and the CDN are not linked directly (by default).

+  - ``ln -s "../node_modules/@porsche-offline-design-system/manager/public/porsche-design-system" "./public/porsche-design-system"``
+  - `cp -r ./node_modules/@porsche-offline-design-system/manager/public/. ./public`